Protein powders boost your daily protein intake and offer a level of convenience and portability that's simply hard to top.

 Whey protein isolate typically contains a very high percentage of protein; however, it often requires heavier processing involving the use of chemicals like hexane or different acids, which can result in stripping any other nutritional value they once had.

 On the other hand, 40-50 percent of protein powders are much closer to their whole-food sources.
 This may sound ideal to you at first, but the lower concentrations are much harder to use.From a usability standpoint,Hemplete is unmatched.
-It mixes so well that many people drink our chocolate protein mixed in nothing more than water or almond milk.
+It mixes so well that many people drink our Chocolate Protein Powder with nothing more than water or plant-based milk.
 From our experience, it mixes—and tastes—better than whey protein.

 If you buy a 50 or 60 percent plant protein you’ll find it impossible to mix well in liquids, and even a single serving will tend to overpower your smoothies and other recipes, sinking to the bottom and leaving a gritty texture in your mouth.
 You’ll definitely need a blender, so say goodbye to convenience and portability.
 We use 75% organic hemp protein in our cold processed powders.
 The average hemp protein powder contains 13.5 grams of protein per 30-gram serving.
 Hemplete contains over 19 grams!